TheWindyWeather/handlebars-webpack-plugin/README.md

 };
 ```

-Partial ids are registered by `parentFolder/filename` (without file extensions)
+Partial ids are registered by `filename` (without file extensions and foldername).Different from the master branch, ids is simplified from `foldername/filename` to `filename` in this branch.
+And the foldername is same with filename in default.

 In this branch, use handlebars in your main and partials like, i.e.